AdobeDocs/document-services/src/pages/apis/pdf-extract/how-it-works.md

 ## How it works

-Advanced machine learning and artificial intelligence parse complex document content for reuse in a variety of critical downstream processes
+Advanced machine learning and artificial intelligence parse complex document content for reuse in a variety of critical downstream processes.